isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Prefer a `unique_ptr` over a `shared_ptr` if there is never more than one owner at a time.
 `shared_ptr` is for shared ownership.

-Note that pervasive use of `shared_ptr` has a cost (atomic operations on the `shared_ptr`'s reference count have a measurable aggregate cost).
+Note that pervasive use of `shared_ptr` has a cost (atomic operations on the `shared_ptr`’s reference count have a measurable aggregate cost).

 ##### Alternative